 Those who enjoy annual incomes over $150,000 can generally afford to pay off their debts.
 The problem is, they only represent about 13% of all American adults.

 Meanwhile, everyone (affluent or otherwise) are saving less than at any time since the 2008 financial crisis.
 Right now, today, on average we’re saving only 3.5% of our incomes!

 Increasing debt and plummeting savings have a predictable result: an increase in credit delinquencies and defaults in the near future.

 In fact, according to Dave Kranzler, who compared the credit and savings situation this year with past economic crises, the outlook isn’t pretty:

-The same pattern occurred in 1998/1999 right before the tech bubble collapsed, but it’s not as pronounced because the money supply and outstanding household debt was diminutive relative to the post-tech stock crash period, when Greenspan juiced the money supply and encouraged all flavors of consumer borrowing.
+The same pattern occurred in 1998/1999 right before the collapse, but it’s not as pronounced because the money supply and outstanding household debt was diminutive relative to the crash period, when Greenspan juiced the money supply and encouraged all flavors of consumer borrowing.

 Of course, over the next several months, escalating consumer debt losses will not be unique to Goldman.
 For point of reference, the overall credit card delinquency rate hit 2.7% in Q1 2020.
 At the peak in the financial crisis years, the delinquency/charge-off rate, according to Fed statistics, hit a peak of 6.77% outstanding balances in Q2 2009.
 I believe there’s a good chance it will be much worse this time around. [emphasis added]